Friends with fresh inspiration

 I really like the flexibility that the foldable system offered.
-You can move and position it to follow the direction of the sun and thus ensure maximum efficiency and power generated.
+You can move and position it to follow the direction and angle of the sun to ensure maximum efficiency and power generated.
 I contacted the company that Maik got his system through after he had done all of his research.
 There are lots of choices and prices with solar systems, so gaining from his experience was a massive help.
 Thanks, Maik! 🙂

 The company SolarSwiss develop and improve with each year as solar technology becomes more efficient.
 Their new 100w foldable Solar Panel set up now consists of two instead of three solar parts, which makes it lighter but not less sturdy.
 They have also improved the wiring and/or exclusion corrosion of the contacts or short-circuit due to water damage.
 Nothing is as practical as a foldable solar panel.
 Its 6-meter cable allows you to set up the panel where and how you want.
 With this, you can leave your camper in the shade and place the solar panel in the sun.
 With the solar panels, you are ready to camp wherever you want and never have to worry about electrical power.

 The brains connecting the solar power to your leisure battery

 Again thanks to Maiks experience from using two different types of solar charge controllers, he recommended the Victron Blue Smart Solar 75/10 MPPT solar charge controller.
 A solar charger gathers energy from your solar panels, and stores it in your batteries.
 Using the latest, fastest technology, BlueSolar maximises this energy-harvest, driving it intelligently to achieve a full charge in the shortest possible time.
 BlueSolar maintains leisure battery health and helps extend its life.